ASKurz/blogdown5/content/blog/2023-03-03-causal-inference-with-count-regression/index.md

 [^2]: For ideas on what that might look like, execute `?epilepsy` and scroll down to the bottom of the help page.

+[^3]: Careful readers will note those sample statistics end up closer to the medians, rather than the means, of the original un-transformed variables.
+Logs are tricky, friends.

-[^3]: Okay, technically you can have a censored or truncated count, which complicates how you think about the lower limit.
+[^4]: Okay, technically you can have a censored or truncated count, which complicates how you think about the lower limit.
 In this post, we’re not focusing on those issues.
 Thus, our lower limit is the conventional value zero.

-[^4]: Clever readers will note our quick-and-dirty sample-statistic analysis is a lot like checking for equidispersion without controlling for the baseline covariates `Base` and `Age`.
+[^5]: Clever readers will note our quick-and-dirty sample-statistic analysis is a lot like checking for equidispersion without controlling for the baseline covariates `Base` and `Age`.
 Maybe it’d be okay to presume equidispersion after conditioning on the baseline covariates.
 See how tricky this all gets?